X-ray dark-field signal reduction due to hardening of the visibility spectrum: Theory

 The approach for this calculation, as well as the used quantities, are outlined in Fig.~\ref{fig:theory_schematic}.
 In conventional X-ray imaging, an object's transmittance is given by the fraction $T$ of incident radiation $S_0$ which passes through it.
-This fraction is typically determined from two measurements with identical parameters, one with and one without the object in the beam.
-For monochromatic radiation, the amount of transmitted radiation $S$ is related to the object's linear attenuation coefficient $\mu$ at the used photon energy $E$ via the Beer-Lambert law:
+This fraction is determined from two measurements with and without the object in the beam, and otherwise identical conditions.
+For radiation with photon energy $E$, the amount of transmitted radiation $S$ is related to the object's linear attenuation coefficient $\mu$ via

-with the beam propagating along the $z$ axis (extent of object from $z=0$ to $z=z_0$).
-The ``amounts'' $S$ and $S_0$ of detected radiation in these measurements can be quantified by the radiation energy absorbed, or the number of X-ray photon absorption events registered in a detector.
-The detector signals $S$ and $S_0$ are proportional to the number of photons $N$, $N_0$ incident on the detector during each measurement, if its response function, i.e. the ``signal per photon'' $r = dS / dN$ does not depend on $N$.
-Then, $T$ is independent of the value of $r$, and thus of the detection mechanism, for monochromatic measurements.
+with the beam propagating along the $z$ axis (object extends from ${z=0}$ to ${z_0}$).
+The measured detector signals $S$ and $S_0$ in these measurements can be quantified by the radiation energy absorbed, or the registered number of X-ray photon absorption events. $S$ and $S_0$ are proportional to the number of photons $n$, $n_0$ incident on the detector, if its response function $r = dS / dn$ does not depend on $n$. $T$ is then independent of $r$, and thus of the detection mechanism.

-This changes for measurements with polychromatic sources: Again assuming independence of $r(E)$ from $N(E)$, the total measured signal is an integral over the signal from each interval $[E,E+dE]$ of photon energy, i.e.
+This changes for polychromatic measurements: assuming independence of $r(E)$ from $n(E)$, the total signal is an integral over the signals from each photon energy interval $[E,E+dE]$: